Logo

 Based on Industry:

-Retail domain assessments are pre-employment tests that have been designed particularly for professionals keen on working in a retail environment.
+Retail domain assessments are pre-employment tests that have been designed for professionals keen on working in a retail environment.
 These domain skills tests enable recruiters to assess candidates’ employability skills and determine their suitability for working in a retail setting.
 These tests are an essential part of the candidate evaluation process to identify the best talent for retail/in-store jobs.

 BPO assessments are specialized domain tests to determine candidates’ suitability for call center and BPO-based roles.
 Such assessments can enable employers to automate the hiring process, helping them gain insights into a candidate’s true potential.
-Recruiters will find it convenient to use these tests to determine whether an individual is inclined to providing excellent customer service to clients in the future.
+Recruiters will find it convenient to use these tests to determine whether an individual is inclined to provide excellent customer service to clients in the future.

 Media assessments measure one’s awareness and knowledge within the media domain.
 These domain tests assess a candidate’s proficiency in public relations and media skills.
 These skill assessment tests help recruiters assess potential candidates on competencies that are a must-have for every media professional.
 Such tests include questions that quantifiably assess verbal, technical and quantitative aptitude for diverse media roles.